 I have rented self-catering apartments around the town of Como.

 The Main Villa is ½ mile from the center of town and 1 mile from Train Station.
 Apartments are scattered around town.
 If you take a bus, there’s a bus stop 2 blocks away from Main Villa.

 These are all basic studio, 1, 2 and 3 bedroom apartments.
 Participants requesting single rooms will also have a choice of staying in a studio apartment; however, we only have four studio apartments.
 Meals are not include.
 Dinner at the villa will be an extra $50 per night.

 Workshop that are included are: Fiction, Nonfiction and Poetry.
 If you’re interested in taking a Poetry with Music workshop or our Full Manuscript Edit and Critique workshop there’s an additional price due to extra cost.

-$2,600 single room w/two workshops or Poetry with Music workshop or Full Manuscript Line Edit & Critique
+$2,600 single bedroom in a shared apartment or studio w/two workshops or Poetry with Music workshop or Full Manuscript Line Edit & Critique

 Fiction, Nonfiction, Poetry workshop: $800.00–5 day workshop/3 hours a day

 Poetry with Music: $1,600–5 day workshop/3 days (8:00 – 12:00) & 2 days (8:00 – 4:00)

 Full Manuscript Line Edit & Critique: $1,600–3 DAY workshop/8 hours a day